islandproblem/islandproblem/essay.md

 AGIs are a *lot* faster than humans.
 If humans try to help AGIs, then it just makes them slower, and the slower AGIs are dominated by the faster ones.

-This leads to a :note{text="competitive landscape" note-id="hendrycks-nat"} of *AGI versus AGI* with no humans slowing them down.
+This leads to a :note{text="competitive landscape" note-id="hendrycks-nat"} of *AGI versus AGI* — a world where AGIs compete directly with each other, where humans can no longer slow them down.

 This intense competition between AGIs will cause them to start running out of "legal moves" on our "game board" of human systems — like our financial systems and legal systems.